lois4801/Hardware.Company.Performance.Analysis---RDBMS_SQL-to-PowerBI.DataVisualization/README.md

 ![Screenshot 2023-08-19 215315](https://github.com/lois4801/Hardware_company_sales_Analysis---SQL-to-PowerBI/assets/96842662/156285f9-031b-4911-ad32-24dcb2ac969f)

+- For this project, I have extracted the data tables from the DATABASE SALES from MySQL and imported in the PowerBi for analysis, cleaning and transformation.
+Look into my files under this project to download all the raw files to used in the PowerBI

 # Data Cleaning
 -	Instead of doing data cleaning in SQL.
 This time data I  will be doing data analysis, data cleaning and data transformation through PowerBI.